dexidp/dex/schema/adminschema/README.md

 {
     clientName: string // OPTIONAL for normal cliens.
 Name of the Client to be presented to the End-User.
 If desired, representation of this Claim in different languages and scripts is represented as described in Section 2.1 ( Metadata Languages and Scripts ).
 REQUIRED for public clients,
     clientURI: string // OPTIONAL.
 URL of the home page of the Client.
 The value of this field MUST point to a valid Web page.
 If present, the server SHOULD display this URL to the End-User in a followable fashion.
 If desired, representation of this Claim in different languages and scripts is represented as described in Section 2.1 ( Metadata Languages and Scripts ) .,
     id: string // The client ID.
-Ignored in client create requests.,
+If specified in a client create request, it will be used as the ID.
+Otherwise, the server will choose the ID.,
     isAdmin: boolean,
     logoURI: string // OPTIONAL.
 URL that references a logo for the Client application.
 If present, the server SHOULD display this image to the End-User during approval.
 The value of this field MUST point to a valid image file.
 If desired, representation of this Claim in different languages and scripts is represented as described in Section 2.1 ( Metadata Languages and Scripts ) .,
     public: boolean // OPTIONAL.
 Determines if the client is public.
 Public clients have certain restrictions: They cannot use their credentials to obtain a client JWT.
-Their redirects URLs cannot be specified: they are always http://localhost:$PORT or urn:ietf:wg:oauth:2.0:oob,
+Their redirects URLs cannot be specified: they are always http://localhost:$PORT or urn:ietf:wg:oauth:2.0:oob.,
     redirectURIs: [
         string
     ],
     secret: string // The client secret.
-Ignored in client create requests.,
+If specified in a client create request, it will be used as the secret.
+Otherwise, the server will choose the secret.
+Must be a base64 URLEncoded string.,
     trustedPeers: [
         string
     ]